|

 How Many Calories Are You Drinking?

 It’s not uncommon to pick up a drink here and there without considering what’s in it.
-Because it’s liquid doesn’t mean you’re not getting calories.
-Does alcohol put on weight?
+However, just because it’s liquid doesn’t mean you’re not getting calories.
+Does alcohol make you gain weight?
 It can, depending on how much you drink.

 Take into consideration a few examples based on insight from the U.S. National Library of Medicine: